Gheorghe24/Encryption-ASM/README.md

 -------------
 We took 2 cases:

-in which the encrypted character passes over 'Z' or when it remains between A and Z In the case above, I have a label that drops by 26 Then I edit this amount and check if I put all the elements
+First, when the encrypted character passes over 'Z' and second when it remains between A and Z .
+In the case above, I have a label that drops by 26 Then I edit this amount and check if I put all the elements